-- 110. The woodland strip which ran through the centre of the site to the SLINC, was not protected and comprised of generally poor specimens that would have been difficult to satisfactorily retain during any re-development of the site.
-As these trees were not subject to a Tree Preservation Order, these have already been removed. - 111.
-The applicant's Ecologist has provided a scheme to bolster the balance of mitigation and the amount of nature conservation enhancements. - 112.
+- 107. The Councils Nature Conservation Officer did raise concern about the loss of the woodland strip which runs through the centre of the site to the SLINC, concerned that the replacement provision of new planting would not off-set this loss.
+The tree belt to be removed is not protected and is comprised of generally poor specimens that would be difficult to satisfactorily retain during any re-development of the site.
+As these trees are not subject to a Tree Preservation Order, they could in fact be removed without permission. - 108.
+In any case, the applicant's Ecologist has provided a revised scheme to bolster the balance of mitigation and the amount of nature conservation enhancements. - 109.
 This substantially strengthens habitat linkage across the site.
-This has been achieved by a proposed belt of shrub/tree planting along the west boundary of the site.
-Most of this belt is shown to be 8.26 m wide, of which 6.26 m would contain dense, native, shrub and tree planting.
-This belt will provide cover and habitat, and a strong link across the site that is likely to be used by a variety of birds and other species.
+This has been achieved by increasing the width of the proposed belt of shrub/tree planting along the west boundary of the site.
+Most of this belt is now shown to be 8.26 m wide, of which 6.26 m would contain dense, native, shrub and tree planting.
+This belt will provide cover and habitat, and a strong link across the site that is likely to be used by a variety of birds and other species. - 110.
+The other 2m in the belt would consist of low growing ground cover and ornamental species because it lies adjacent to car parking spaces, where there are

-- 113. The other 2m in the belt would consist of low growing ground cover and ornamental species because it lies adjacent to car parking spaces, where there are specific maintenance requirements.
+- specific maintenance requirements.
 However, eight of these ornamental species are included on published lists (for example, by Natural England, Butterfly Conservation, Bumblebee Conservation Trust, RSPB) of non-native plants that are beneficial to wildlife, so this area will also provide some ecological benefit.
-It will also provide a minor ecotone and buffer along the edge of the dense scrub, which will benefit some species. - 114.
-The landscaping proposals also include new blocks of ornamental and native planting on the south and east boundaries.
-Along the eastern boundary there would also be a low maintenance wildflower/grass meadow mix to improve general biodiversity of the site.
-This area supplements the existing, adjacent area of off-site vegetation and would thus also strengthen habitat connections around the site towards the SLINC, and in the general area. - 115.
+It will also provide a minor ecotone and buffer along the edge of the dense scrub, which will benefit some species. - 111.
+The landscaping proposals also include new blocks of ornamental and native planting on the south and east boundaries, including a substantial block of native thicket planting containing hazel, hawthorn, holly, wild privet, blackthorn, goat willow and guelder rose along the east boundary.
+This area supplements the existing, adjacent area of off-site vegetation and would thus also strengthen habitat connections around the site towards the SLINC, and in the general area. - 112.
 The Ecology report also recommends that a range of bat roosting and bird breeding boxes should be incorporated within the development.
 These could either be installed on suitable trees or other structures around the edge of the site, or built into the external walls of the new supermarket and other buildings.
-These measures can be secured by conditions. - 116.
-As long as the required landscaping scheme and other ecological enhancements are secured by condition, the proposal would not have a significantly harmful impact upon nature conservation in accordance with BCCS Policies ENV1 and Saved UDP Policies DD10, NC1 and NC10.
+These measures can be secured by conditions. - 113.
+As long as the required landscaping scheme and other ecological enhancements are secured by condition, the proposal would not have an significantly harmful impact upon nature conservation in accordance with BCCS Policies ENV1 and Saved UDP Policies DD10, NC1 and NC10.